 * Finnish games maker plans Helsinki listing

-* To raise around 30 mln euros to fund growth
+* To raise 30 mln euros, owners to sell some shares

-* Sales growing again after tough couple of years (Adds analyst comments, background)
+* Revenue growing again after tough couple of years

-Finland's Rovio Entertainment Ltd said on Tuesday that existing shareholders, which include the uncle of the company's co-founder as well as venture capital firms Accel Partners and Atomico, would also sell some shares, though it gave no details.
+The Finnish company said it would raise around 30 million euros ($36 million) by selling new shares, while existing investors - which include the uncle of the company's co-founder as well as venture capital firms Accel Partners and Atomico - would also sell an undisclosed stake in the business.

-It declined too to put an estimated value on the company, which some traders have said could be a high as $2 billion.
+Rovio, whose games had been downloaded 3.7 billion times by June, declined to put an estimated value on the company, which some media reports have said could be as high as $2 billion.

 Rovio saw rapid growth after the 2009 launch of the original "Angry Birds" game, in which players use a slingshot to attack pigs that steal birds' eggs, as the company cashed in on its popularity by licensing the brand for use on toys and clothing.

-In the first half of this year, Rovio's sales almost doubled from a year earlier to 153 million euros, while core profit increased to 42 million euros from 11 million a year earlier.
+In the first half of this year, sales almost doubled from a year earlier to 153 million euros, while core profit increased to 42 million euros from 11 million a year before.

 The company said it expected sales and profits to increase significantly in 2017 as a whole.

-Technology analysts have said Rovio is too dependent on its "Angry Birds" brand and should create new intellectual property to help it grow.
+Technology analysts have said Rovio is too dependent on the "Angry Birds" brand and should create new intellectual property to help it grow.

-The company's main game titles at the moment include "Angry Birds 2," "Angry Birds Friends" and a new multiplayer game "Battle Bay."
-In total, its games had on average 80 million monthly active users during the second quarter.
+Its main game titles at the moment include "Angry Birds 2," "Angry Birds Blast," "Angry Birds Friends" and a new multiplayer game "Battle Bay."

 Rovio is 69 percent owned by Trema International, a firm owned by Kaj Hed, the uncle of company co-founder Niklas Hed.